I was brought in as the sole UX/UI Designer to reimagine ElevateIP’s portal from the ground up.

 Better intake, happier applicants

-Redesigning both the UX and UI of the ElevateIP intake form created a faster, clearer application experience without removing any of the required data inputs.
+While the entire portal required a refresh, the most significant usability gains came from redesigning the intake form.
+Reworking both the UX and UI created a faster, clearer application experience without removing any required data inputs.

 Key improvements included: